Media bias in the United States: Fact checking and fake news

 Conservative outlets like The Weekly Standard and Big Government have criticized fact checking of conservative content as a perceived liberal attempt to control discourse.
 A 2019 study found that fake news sharing was less common than perceived, and that actual consumption of fake news was limited.
 Another 2019 study found that older, more conservative people were more likely to have shared fake news during the 2016 election season than moderates, younger adults, or "super liberals".
 An Oxford study has shown that deliberate use of fake news in the U.S. is primarily associated with the hard right.
 According to a 2019 study of fake news on Twitter during the 2016 election season, 80% of "all content from suspect sources was shared by less than 1 percent of the human tweeters sampled...
 Those users were disproportionately politically conservative, older and more highly engaged with political news".

 The term "fake news" has been weaponized with the goal of undermining public trust in news media.
 President Donald Trump seized on the term "fake news" as a way of denigrating any story or outlet critical of him, even appearing to claim to have invented the term and handing out so-called "Fake News Awards" in 2017.
 Trump, followed by supporters such as Sean Hannity, uses the term "fake news" to describe any media coverage that casts him in a negative light.
-In 2018, Trump "described what he called the 'fake news' of the American press as 'The Enemy of the American people, a phrase similar to one used by Joiseph Stalin, as well as other totalitarian leaders, that also was reminiscent of Richard Nixon's inclusion of journalists on his "enemies list".
+In 2018, Trump "described what he called the 'fake news' of the American press as 'The Enemy of the American people, a phrase similar to one used by Joseph Stalin, as well as other totalitarian leaders, that also was reminiscent of Richard Nixon's inclusion of journalists on his "enemies list".
 In response, the United States Senate unanimously adopted a resolution which reaffirmed "the vital and indispensable role the free press serves" and was seen as a symbolic rebuke to Trump.